makerdiary/nrf52832-mdk/examples/mbedos5/README.md

-# Getting started with Blinky on mbed OS
+# Getting started with mbed OS examples

-This guide reviews the steps required to get Blinky working on an mbed OS platform.
+This guide reviews the steps required to get the examples working on nRF52832-MDK.

 ## Using Arm Mbed CLI